THE IRISH DIVORCE ACT

 s.33 (1) Stamp duty will not be chargeable on a property transfer by either or both divorced spouses to either or both of them (See subsection (3))

 s.33 (2) Stamp duty (normally payable on gifts from one person to another) shall not apply to such a transfer.

 (a) applies to an order under Part III of this Act.

 (b) does not apply to any property transferred to anyone else.

-s.35 (1) If the court orders either spouse to dispose of an asset to the other spouse on divorce, both spouses shall be treated, for the purposes of capital gains tax, as if there were no loss or gain on the disposal.
-(This does not apply if the asset was part of the stock in the trade of the disposing spouse or if it is acquired as trading stock by the other spouse.)
+s.35 (1) If the court orders either spouse to dispose of an asset to the other spouse on divorce, both spouses shall be treated, for the purposes of Capital Gains Tax, as if there were no loss or gain on the disposal.
+(This does not apply if the asset was part of the stock-in-trade of the disposing spouse or if it is acquired as trading stock by the other spouse.)

 s.36 (1) Abatement or postponement of probate tax payable by a surviving spouse (under s.115A(1) of the Finance Act 1993) shall apply (with any necessary modifications) to